LucaMele/battleship-angular/README.md

 So now you can start the server by executing the `index.js` as npm server (in webstorm just press play).

 Now you sould see the app under http://localhost:3000

+Keep aware that python (https://www.python.org) is required on your system before running npm install!